sixty-north/added-value/docs/source/series_of_items.rst

 For *enumerated lists*, the options are arabic numerals ``1``, upper-case letters ``A``, lower-case letters ``A``, lower-case Roman numerals ``i``, upper-case Roman numerals ``I``.
 These can be combined with various prefix and suffix puncuation, so ``(A)``, ``1.`` ``i:`` are all valid.
-Furthermore, the initial ordinal can be specified with, for example, ``iv.``.
+Furthermore, the starting value can be specified with, for example, ``iv.``.
 The extent to which the enumerator format is respected is very much a function of the theme or stylesheets in use, and some popular themes, such as the Read The Docs theme, are somewhat defective in this area.
 The default is ``1.``

 For *definition lists*, the key-format is a string containing Python-style replacement fields delimited by curly braces.
-Two replacement values are supported: ``{k}`` is the key of the current item from the mapping, and ``{v}`` is the value of the current item from the mapping.
+Three replacement values are supported: ``{k}`` is the key of the current item from the mapping; the ``{v}`` replacement field is the value of the current item from the mapping.
 These may be used in any combination and the format specifiers support any options supported by the underlying key and value types in the dictionary.
-See the format specifier mini-language in the Python documentation for more details.
-The default is ``{k}``.
+The ``{o}`` replacement field is the one-based integer ordinal *after sorting*.
+Any features from the Python format specifier mini-language can be used.
+See the Python documentation for more details.
+The default is key format for defintion lists is ``{k}``.

 Controlling internal and leaf node formats